 2. Don’t keep it to yourself

-UX writers often even delegate the reading to robots just to have a more impersonal attitude towards the text they hear.
+UX writers often even delegate the reading to robots just to have a more impersonal attitude toward the text they hear.
 Natural Readers is an excellent tool for that.
 It’ll allow you to objectively assess how natural your wording is.

 3. Be careful with deadlines